 - Insight from our experienced team.
 Ben Crump Law, PLLC and Napoli Shkolnik PLLC are pleased to announce a $600 million proposed settlement in the Flint water class action lawsuit.
 As noted, this was a monumental legal battle.
 With our success, we have learned important information about building and winning environmental justice claims.

 - Support from our lead attorney.
 Our founding partner, Ben Crump, is a civil rights advocate.
 His team takes instances of environmental injustice seriously.
 Trust that we will tirelessly champion your rights.

 Work with an Environmental Justice Lawyer

-An environmental justice lawyer exists to level the playing field and give suppressed, voiceless individuals and communities a chance to right the wrongs they have suffered as the result of environmental injustice.
+An environmental justice lawyer exists to level the playing field and give suppressed, voiceless individuals and communities a chance to right the wrongs they have suffered as a result of environmental injustice.